-If you are medications specified in your downloadable IVONNE Precare Guide, then with your doctor’s knowledge and permissions please stop taking them at least 24 hours before an eyebrow procedure.
+If you are taking medications specified in your downloadable IVONNE Precare Guide, then with your doctor’s knowledge and permissions please stop taking them at least 24 hours before an eyebrow procedure.
 (Recommended).
 You may then take them at the completion of the procedure.

 Eyebrow Tattoo Aftercare Instructions

 Follow These Important Steps After Your Eyebrow Appointment

 Your permanent make-up has been applied with sterile, single-use needles or blade with clinical pigments.
 The quality of your results is dependent on you giving the proper care during the healing process from this point forward.
 A few days of simple care will make a noticeable and permanent difference!